Cotton Bowl Classic: Cotton Bowl

 The Cotton Bowl is a stadium which opened in 1930 and became known as "The House That Doak Built" due to the immense crowds that former SMU running back Doak Walker drew to the stadium during his college career in the late 1940s.
 Originally known as the Fair Park Bowl, it is located in Fair Park, site of the State Fair of Texas.
 The Cotton Bowl Classic called its namesake home since the bowl's inception in 1937 until the 2010 game.
 The NFL's Dallas Cowboys called the Cotton Bowl home for 11 years, from the team's formation in 1960 until 1971, when the Cowboys moved to Texas Stadium.

 Although not the first established bowl game, the Cotton Bowl is a play on the phrase "cotton boll."
 Texas is the leading producer of cotton in the United States.

 AT&T Stadium

 AT&T Stadium, formerly Cowboys Stadium, is a domed stadium with a retractable roof in Arlington, Texas.
 After failed negotiations to return the Cowboys to the Cotton Bowl, Jerry Jones along with the city of Arlington, Texas funded the stadium at a cost of $1.15 billion.
-It was completed on May 29, 2009 and seats 80,000, but is expandable to seat up to 100,000.
+It was completed on May 29, 2009, and seats 80,000, but is expandable to seat up to 100,000.
 AT&T Stadium is the largest domed stadium in the world.

 A highlight of AT&T Stadium is its center-hung high-definition television screen, the second largest in the world.
 The 160 by 72 ft, 11520 ft2 scoreboard surpasses the 8736 ft2 screen that opened in 2009 at the renovated Kauffman Stadium in Kansas City, Missouri.

 Game results

-All rankings are taken from the AP Poll prior to the game being played.
+All rankings are taken from the AP poll (inaugurated in 1936), before each game was played.